-Log cabins or block built homes?
+Log cabins or block built homes – which is best?

 People often ask “Should we build log cabins or block built homes?
 What’re the major differences between them?”

 Log cabins are cheaper to build, and if that doesn’t make you look more carefully at the log cabin option, we don’t know what will!